capejs/capejs/README.md

 A callback for the `markup` method should have an argument.
 In the example above, the `m` is the argument and is called *markup builder*.
-If you call its `div` method, you can add a `div` node to the virtual DOM tree.
+When you call its `div` method, a `div` node is added to the virtual DOM tree.
-The markup builder has methods for all valid tag names of HTML5, such as `p`, `span`, `br`, `section`, `video`, etc.
+The markup builder has corresponding methods for all valid tag names of HTML5, such as `p`, `span`, `br`, `section`, `video`, etc.

 You can call `this.root` to get the node which the component was mounted on.